mistake0316/panns_transfer_to_Tomfun_6_classes/README.md

 If you want view all pretrains, please go to https://github.com/qiuqiangkong/audioset_tagging_cnn<br>

 # Tomofun 狗音辨識 AI 百萬挑戰賽 classification finetuned on pretrained audio neural networks (PANNs)
   Audio tagging is a task to classify audio clips into classes.
 Tomofun 狗音辨識 AI 百萬挑戰賽 is a competetion containing 1200 5-second audio clips with 6 classes ['Barking', 'Howling', 'Crying', 'COSmoke', 'GlassBreaking','Other'].
-In this codebase, we fine-tune PANNs [1] to build music classification systems.
+In this codebase, we fine-tune PANNs [1] to build audio classification systems.

+## TODO
+- [ ] Add confusion matrix
+- [ ] Plot Curve Notebooks
+- [ ] Grad Cam

 ## Dataset
 The dataset can be downloaded from https://tbrain.trendmicro.com.tw/Competitions/Details/15